A Timeline of the FUMC Church

 Rev. Joanne R. Bartelt appointed Associate Pastor at FUMC Ann Arbor.

-Welcoming statement adopted by the church at Annual Conference on January 7.
+Welcoming statement adopted by the church at Annual Conference on Jan.
+7. FUMC became a Reconciling Congregation.

 Mural depicting the Biblical and Church Timeline, by Katherine Larsen, installed on the top floor of the West entry to the downtown church.